Consulting about employment contract changes

 - anyone who is absent, for example people who are off sick or on adoption, maternity or paternity leave

-- anyone who needs information communicated in a certain way because of a disability or if English is not their first language
+- anyone who needs information communicated in a certain way, for example because of a disability or if English is not their first language

 If it’s difficult to reach agreement at first